ishiyakazuo/CH551-4NES4SNES/README.md

 # CH551-4NES4SNES
-4NES4SNES from Raphnet (Original: https://www.raphnet.net/electronique/4nes4snes/index_en.php) ported to WCH CH551G microcontroller
+4NES4SNES from Raphnet (Original: https://www.raphnet.net/electronique/4nes4snes/index_en.php) ported to WCH CH551G microcontroller.

+## NOTE:
-NOTE: I didn't realize the original was on Github when I started this, which is why this isn't a fork... original code is up at https://github.com/raphnet/4nes4snes
+I didn't realize the original was on Github when I started this, which is why this isn't a fork... original code is up at https://github.com/raphnet/4nes4snes

 # Why?
 Many reasons: